SQream/sqream_docs/installation_guides/pre-installation_configurations.rst

 * Once the BIOS settings have been set, you must install the operating system.

-* A typical SQreamDB installation requires RHEL7.9/CentOS 7.9 or RHEL8.X (RHEL8.9 recommended)
+* A typical SQreamDB installation requires RHEL8.9

-* Verify the exact RHEL7/RHEL8 version with your storage vendor to avoid driver incompatibility.
+* Verify the exact RHEL8 version with your storage vendor to avoid driver incompatibility.

 Installation
 ----------------